North Carolina Arrest Records and Warrant Search

 3. A warrant lookup: If you specifically need information on the outstanding warrants against your person of interest, I suggest you go to the office of the law enforcement agency at 3344 Presson Rd, Monroe, NC 28112, USA.

 4. Recent police records: The law enforcement agency’s FB posts also contain a wealth of information on current criminal incidents.
-You will find the social media page of the agency at https://www.facebook.com/ucsonc/.
+You will find the agency’s social media page on Facebook.

 What if I want to access criminal court records from Union County judicial offices?